-If you have your content already prepared, the form loading should take about 2 to 4 minutes.
+If you have your content already prepared, the form loading should take no more than 2 to 4 minutes.
 Each step in your entry is assisted with a pop-up prompt.

-We recommend using an up-to-date version of Google Chrome as your web browser for posting.
+We recommend using an up-to-date version of Edge, Google Chrome or Firefox as your web browser for posting.

 What you need before you post

 You will need copy, a digital image and event details.
 You might also have copied web links to embed in your copy.

 Copy: Create a narrative about the event, maybe up to a page long.
 Use a Word file, Notepad or similar to prepare copy, ready to copy and paste.
 Never paste it directly from an email or PDF because it can corrupt the page layout.

 Event Details: These are entered into the upload form, which means you don't have to repeat them in the narrative.
 Details cover; event location, date/s and times, plus website and social media links.